img_4626 2.JPG

 mobile-expeditions-family-history-2.jpg

 The safari and conservation legacy extends beyond Willie and Sue.
-Richard, Caro’s late brother, has an award-winning camp in the Masai Mara called Richard’s Camp and was a powerful advocate for elephant conservation, having founded the Mara Elephant Project.
+Richard, Caro’s late brother, created an award-winning camp in the Masai Mara called Richard’s Camp.
+Richard was a powerful advocate for elephant conservation, having founded the Mara Elephant Project.
 Jamie Roberts (Caro’s uncle) owns and operates the renowned safari charter flight and helicopter company, Tropic Air.
 Andy Roberts (another of Caro’s uncles) owns and runs Manda Bay, a beautiful beach destination on Kenya’s north coast.
-And in addition to running mobile safaris, Caro and Ross own and manage Samatian Island, a beautiful lodge on the banks of Lake Baringo, where Willie and Caro both grew up.
+And in addition to running mobile safaris, and managing our gorgeous Roca River Camp, Caro and Ross own and manage Samatian Island, a beautiful lodge on the banks of Lake Baringo, where Willie and Caro both grew up.

 mobile-expeditions-history-bottom-banner-3.jpg